-1Mr.Sombat Narawutthichai resigned from the Chairman of Investment Sub-Committee on January 24, 2018.
-2Mr.Ronnakrit Sarinwong resigned from the Chairman of Investment Sub-Committee on Feburary 19, 2018.
+^{} Mr. Sombat Narawutthichai resigned from the Chairman of Investment Sub-Committee on January 24, 2018.

+Authorization and responsibilities of The Investment Sub-Committee

-- 1. Determine direction and follow-up procedures regarding investment activities of the company, including demanding employees of the company to provide information regarding operations and requesting documentation in order to be reviewed. - 2.
-Follow and evaluate the investment of the company under the objectives and missions of the company, including reporting and providing opinions of such investments to the Executive Committee. - 3.
+- Determine direction and follow-up procedures regarding investment activities of the company, including demanding employees of the company to provide information regarding operations and requesting documentation in order to be reviewed. - Follow and evaluate the investment of the company under the objectives and missions of the company, including reporting and providing opinions of such investments to the Executive Committee. - 3.
 Recommending and proposing ideas and opinions to the Executive Committee regarding investments by the company. - 4.
 Others as designated by the company.